Aristote-code/alu-web-development/README.md

 # alu-web-development

-Welcome to the "alx-web-development" repository!
+Welcome to the "alU-web-development" repository!
 This repository contains my projects and assignments for the ALU School web development curriculum.

 ## Table of Contents